 Dementia Friendly Gardens

 As many care home residents have either visual or hearing impairments, a sensory garden can and should be designed to stimulate the whole range of human senses.
-Carefully laid out benches, plants, walk ways and fountains provide a perfect setting within which to relax and enjoy the visual and audible ambience.
+Carefully laid out benches, plants, walkways, and fountains provide a perfect setting within which to relax and enjoy the visual and audible ambiance.
 Residents, family, friends are all able to reap the health benefits associated with sunshine and fresh air whilst also benefiting from the added sensory stimulation.
-Sensory gardens can serve many functions, and can be designed for socialising, healing and horticultural therapy.
+Sensory gardens can serve many functions and can be designed for socializing, healing, and horticultural therapy.

 Music In the Gardens